 The breeding goals at MSU are based upon current and future needs of the Michigan potato industry.
 Traits of importance include yield potential, disease resistance (scab, late blight, early die, and PVY), insect (Colorado potato beetle) resistance, chipping (out-of-the-field, storage, and extended cold storage) and cooking quality, bruise resistance, storability, along with shape, internal quality, and appearance.
-If these goals can be met, we will be able to reduce production input costs as well as the reliance on chemical inputs such as insecticides, fungicides and sprout inhibitors, and improve overall agronomic performance with new potato varieties.
+If these goals can be met, we will be able to reduce production input costs, keep potato production profitable as well as reduce the reliance on chemical inputs such as insecticides, fungicides and sprout inhibitors, and improve overall agronomic performance through new potato varieties.

 Over the years, key infrastructure changes have been established for the breeding program to make sound assessments of the breeding selections moving through the program.
-In 2016 year we constructed a greenhouse to expand our breeding and certified minituber seed production.
+In 2016, we constructed a greenhouse to expand our breeding and certified minituber seed production with a hydroponic nutrient film technology (NFT) system.
 This greenhouse is at the MSU Crops facility on south campus.
-In 2016 we began to upgrade the grading line and we would like to complete this process in 2018 then expand storage capacity in the near future.
+Also in 2016, we began to upgrade the grading line and this was completed with funding from MPIC and AgBioResearch.
+Variable speed drives control; a new lift; custom built barrel washer; grading table; and Kerian speed sizer are all part of the set up.
+Incorporation of bar-coded labels and scales synchronized to computer hot keys have improved the speed, accuracy and efficiency of the grading process.
+All entities of the potato group: Potato Breeding and Genetics; Potato Outreach Program; pathologists and soil fertility researchers have access to this new equipment.
+Thank you!

-I. Varietal Development
+Varietal Development Breeding

-Breeding